Interior Designer Vs. Interior Decorator: What’s the Difference?

 We are an Interior Design Firm in Houston, but You Can Call Us Decorators Too!

 We’re lucky to serve as both interior designers and interior decorators for our clients.
-My team is educated in the art and science of design and approach every project holistically.
-Through our unique Process of Design, we create singular residential interiors all over the world.
-These timeless interiors blend form and function to create livably luxurious spaces.
+The design team is educated in the art and science of design and approach every project holistically.
+We explore creative environments that integrate beauty and function, inspired by our client’s passions and joy.
+Everything we do, we do for the love of home.

 Laura U as an Interior Designer

-The architecture, flow, and function of a home is just as important as the way it looks.
-The home’s physical space, natural lighting, and structure play an important role in our designs.
-Our goal is to design spaces that maximize a home’s functionality and highlight its beauty.
+The architecture, flow, and function of a home is equally as important as the way it looks.
+The home’s physical space, natural lighting, and structure play an important role in our interiors.
+We take a “wholistic” approach to every project.
+Our process is highly collaborative and deeply personal.

 We work to make sure our client’s design intentions are clearly communicated to the construction team through plans, elevations, presentations, and finish schedules.
-This is crucial for a new construction or large-scale renovation project.
+This is crucial for new construction or large-scale renovation projects.
 Once the construction or renovation is complete, we begin working on the interiors.

 Laura U as an Interior Decorator

-The client’s style, personal joys, and their story helps shape the designs we create.
-This is where our role as an interior designer and interior decorator collide.
-Our goal for any project is to design spaces that are intentional, functional, and luxurious.
-Each project is designed with their family’s needs in mind and will last for generations to come.
+This is where our role as interior designers and interior decorators collide.
+Our goal for any project is to curate spaces that are a beautiful reflection of what’s most important to you.
+Each project is designed to last and be enjoyed for generations to come.

-As you think about working with an interior designer or interior decorator, the most important thing to think about is what you need.
+As you think about working with an interior designer or interior decorator, the most important thing to consider is what you need.
 To help you determine which professional is right for you, here are a few questions you can ask yourself.

 - Do you need someone to manage the entire project for you and assist with the build out and aesthetics?
 Consider hiring an interior designer.

 - Are you hoping to update one room in your home and looking for someone to make your design visions come to life?
-Consider hiring an interior decorator.
+Perhaps working with an interior decorator is the best choice.

 - Does your project involve making functional or structural changes that may be difficult to solve when things pop up unexpectedly?
-Consider hiring an interior designer.
+This may be a project for an interior designer.

-- Do you need help determining your design style and creating a space that reflects that?
-Consider hiring an interior decorator or an interior designer.
+- Do you need help determining your distinct vision and creating a space that celebrates your home’s character in a modern way?
+This could be a design project for an interior decorator or an interior designer.
 Both can help you!

-Knowing what kind of assistance you need will help you choose the right professional for your project.
+Understanding what kind of design assistance you need helps you select the right professional for your project.

 Hiring an interior designer or an interior decorator is about more than a job title.
 It’s about making sure their skills, experience, and portfolio make them the best fit for the job.
 Don’t be afraid to work with an interior decorator who has a reputation for good construction management on a renovation project.
-And interior designers who have an eye for detail may be the perfect fit for your interior decorating project.
+An interior designer with an eye for detail may be the perfect fit for your interior decorating project.